 Since its introduction, the three-point shoulder/lap safety belt has changed very little in its overall design.
 Improvements to the design include the additions of the inertial reel, tensioners to eliminate slack, force limiters to control the force needed to restrain the user, and better buckles.
 As of today, the U.S. National Highway Traffic Safety Administration estimates that the belts reduce the risk of deaths in car crashes by at least 45 percent.

 In 1969, Bohlin was assigned to the Central Research and Development Department at Volvo.
 Later, he was named Chief Research Engineer in the Advanced Engineering Department.
 He consistently managed matters related to general automotive safety, including initiating and managing Volvo’s Traffic Accident Research Group.
 Bohlin retired from Volvo in 1985.
 He earned several patents during his lifetime related to both aviation and automotive design and was recognized with numerous awards and honors.

 In 1974, Bohlin was awarded The Ralph H. Isbrandt Automotive Safety Engineering Award.
 He was honored in 1979 and 1985 by the National Highway Traffic Safety Administration in Washington, D.C.
 In 1995, he received a medal from the Royal Swedish Academy of Engineering Sciences.
 In 2002, he was inducted into the U.S. National Inventors Hall of Fame.
-On the day he was to be honored for this achievement, Bohlin died at age 82.
+On the day he was to be honored for this achievement, Bohlin died at age 82 on September 26, 2002.